 The issuance of any awards under the 2022 Plan will be at the discretion of our board of directors and the 2022 Plan administrator.
-Therefore, except as provided below, it is not possible to determine at this time the amount or form of any award that will be granted to any individual in the future.
+Therefore, it is not possible to determine the amount or form of any award that will be granted to any individual in the future.